Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Method

 where $\Pi_\mathbf{P}$ is an unprojection operator defined by $\mathbf{P}$.
 Next, a coarse normal map $\mathbf{N}_c$ is computed via the normalized cross product of horizontal and vertical spatial gradients of the 3D position map $\mathbf{X}$:

 where $\times$ denotes the cross product.
-Due to the convex upsampling, the resulting depth maps lack high-frequency geometric details and exhibit grid-like artifacts, as illustrated in Sec.~\ref{sec:ablation}.
-To address this, we introduce a normal refinement module $\mathcal{N}$ based on a lightweight U-Net architecture, which leverages multi-scale semantic features $\{\mathbf{F}_s\}_{s=1}^K$ and coarse normals $\mathbf{N}_c$ to predict normal offsets $\Delta\mathbf{N} \in \mathbb{R}^3$ and recover fine-grained surface details.
+Due to the convex upsampling, the resulting depth maps lack high-frequency geometric details and exhibit checkerboard artifacts, as illustrated in Sec.~\ref{sec:ablation}.
+To address this, we introduce a normal refinement module $\mathcal{N}$ based on a lightweight U-Net architecture, which leverages multi-scale radiance features $\{\mathbf{F}_s\}_{s=1}^K$ and coarse normals $\mathbf{N}_c$ to predict normal offsets $\Delta\mathbf{N} \in \mathbb{R}^3$ and recover fine-grained surface details.
 The refinement process can be defined as

 The refined normal map $\mathbf{N}_f$ is computed by normalizing the sum of $\mathbf{N}_c$ and $\Delta\mathbf{N}$:

 We denote the normal maps of the two selected source views as $\hat{\mathbf{N}}_f$ and $\bar{\mathbf{N}}_f$.